antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ![TensorFlow model's input in graph](v05-release-MLNET-Blog-Post-IMAGES/Output-Node-TF-Model.png)

 For now, these scores (numeric vectors) can be used within a `LearningPipeline` as inputs to a learner like a classifier learner.
-However, with the upcoming ML.NET APIs, the scores from the TensorFlow model will be directly accessible, so you could simply score with the TensorFlow model without need to add any additional learner.
+However, with the upcoming ML.NET APIs, the scores from the TensorFlow model will be directly accessible, so you could simply score with the TensorFlow model without needing to add any additional learner.

-Additional deeper example code usage of the transform with the existing `LearningPipeline` API can be found [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs)
+Additional deeper example code usage of the transform with the existing `LearningPipeline` API can be found [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs).